levy5307/blog/_posts/2020-04-14-rate-limiter.md

 - With LB, when there are a large number of burst requests in a short period of time, each request has to wait in the queue for a while before it can be answered, even if the server is not under any load.

 Because LB does not allow saving tokens to send large bursts.
-So if we have a large request, which is large than the size of bucket, the request will not be processed.
+So if we have a large request, which is larger than the size of bucket, the request will not be processed.

 So, I recommend choosing the token bucket algorithm.